deadalusai/NeedProvider/README.md

 ### Description

-A set of assemblies for providing interface-based dependancy injection/object hydration.
+A set of assemblies for providing interface-based dependency injection/object hydration.

 ### How it works